 *Included with Wellness Escapes and R&R; Other participants: $35.00/per person

 Shankara Ayurveda Wellness Appointments (Additional Cost)

 Hours: 9:00 am–6:30 pm daily

-We invite you to also make reservations at our award-winning Shankara Ayurveda Spa prior to arrival in order to ensure availability.
+We invite you to also make reservations for consultations, therapies, and treatments at our award-winning Shankara Ayurveda Wellness prior to arrival in order to ensure availability.
 Please call 828-264-8382 for details.

 Actual schedules and venues may vary; please confirm with Front Desk upon check-in.